153D UH-60 Black Hawk Pilot

 - Waivers will be considered for applicants with exceptional qualifications and only on a case-by-case basis.

-Acceptance to Warrant Officer Flight Training (153A) will require attendance and successful completion of:
+Acceptance to Warrant Officer Flight Training (153A) will require attendance at and successful completion of the U.S. Army Aviation Center of Excellence:

-Note: The waiver authority for this requirement is the Commanding General, U.S. Army Aviation Center, Fort Rucker, AL 36362-5000.
+NOTE: The waiver authority for this requirement is the commanding general, U.S. Army Aviation Center of Excellence, Fort Rucker, AL 36362-5000.